 - Promotion if you were unfairly denied promotion opportunities

 - Reasonable accommodations if the court found that your employer failed to make reasonable accommodations

 - Attorneys’ fees

 As a worker or employee, you have legal protections from employer retaliation and firing.
-Ask our New York or New Jersey wrongful termination attorneys how we can help you receive justice.
+Ask our New Jersey wrongful termination attorneys how we can help you receive justice.